 No matter how exquisitely set up your living space is, lighting remains one of the most significant aspects of your interior.
-Lighting holds within its grasp, the power to determine the ambience of a room as well as cleverly alter the perceived size of a room.
+Lighting holds within its grasp the power to determine the ambiance of a room as well as cleverly alter the perceived size of a room.

-The right lighting for your space will work in tandem with various areas of interior design, such as furniture selection, colour scheme and room layout.
-Lighting can also impact the day-to-day of the inhabitants of the space it illuminates, as under or over illuminating can lead to eye fatigue and headaches.
+The right lighting for your space will work in tandem with various areas of interior design, such as furniture selection, color scheme, and room layout.
+Lighting can also impact the day-to-day of the inhabitants of the space it illuminates, as under or over-illuminating can lead to eye fatigue and headaches.

-This luxury guide to lighting will expertly combine the different facets of lighting to help you illuminate your space according to function and style.
+This luxury guide to lighting will expertly combine the different facets of lighting with helping you illuminate your space according to function and style.

 TYPES OF LIGHTING